rfennell/AzurePipelines/Extensions/GenerateReleaseNotes/readme.md

 * Either - The template file name, which should point to a file in source control.
 * Or - The template text.
 * (Advanced) Use default credentials - default is false so the build services personal access token is automatically used.
 If true the credentials of local account the agent is running as are used (only usually used on-prem)
+* (Advanced) Generate release notes for only primary release artifact, default is False (release mode only)
+* (Advanced) Generate release notes for only the release that contains the task, do not scan past releases, default is True (release mode only)
+* (Advanced) Name of the release stage to look for the last successful release in, default to empty value so uses the current stage of the release that the task is running in (release mode, when scanning past build only)

 Using the settings for the output file shown above, the release notes will be created in the specified folder, and will probably need be copied by a task such as 'Publish Artifacts' to your final required location.